githubpsyche/proquest-scraper/README.md

-# auto-oppo
+# proquest-scraper
-automating opposition research to improve public accountability
+ensemble of scrapy and selenium to scrape from proquest efficiently